 Catherine Barnes and Lisa Schirch first met as students at George Mason University’s Institute for Conflict Analysis and Resolution.
 Their peacebuilding careers have since intersected in higher education and in the field.
 Part of their work has involved providing leadership and support for the Global Partnership for the Prevention of Armed Conflict (GPPAC), which in 2005 brought approximately 1,500 people from across the globe together and united civil society actors and their governments in an unprecedented way.
 In this podcast, Lisa and Catherine discuss their entry into the academic field of peacebuilding and some of their views on the development of civil society-focused peace initiatives.
-We recorded this conversation in April 2016 at Eastern Mennonite University as part of an e-journal series, A Genealogy of Ideas, written by Jayne Docherty and Mikhala Lantz-Simmons.
+We recorded this conversation in April 2016 at EMU as part of an e-journal series, A Genealogy of Ideas, written by Jayne Docherty and Mikhala Lantz-Simmons.

 In this second issue of our series, we focus on tools for analyzing a conflict.

 These tools or models are expressions of evolving ideas.
 It’s why we’ve called this series A Genealogy of Ideas.
 Every tool reflects the assumptions and values of the person or groups who developed it and the conditions under which it was created.